laboon/ebook/text/98_glossary_of_terms.md

 __Role-Function-Reason Template__: Another term for the __Connextra Template__.

 __Running__: A status for a test case in a test run.
-The tester is currently running the test.

-__Running__: A test case status indicating the test is currently being executed, but has not yet completed.
+It indicates that the test is currently being executed, but has not yet completed.

 __Sanitization__: "Cleaning up" user input so that it cannot be executed by the running program.